| Teacher notes and Prep materials |

 What color eyes does the child have? _______ Genotype? ______

-What color hair does the child have? _______ Genotype? ________
+What color hair does the child have? _______ Genotype?______

 Is the child a hemophiliac? ______ Is the child a carrier for hemophilia? _____

 Go to the last page and see the data table, the first group is you and your partner.
 You are going to have 4 children.
 Repeat the procedure you used to make you first child to make 3 others.
 Fill out their traits on the table.
+When you are finished, compile the data from three other groups near you.

-Make sure you have the right chromosomes in the bag and return.
+Replace all Chromosome into the correct baggie, make sure you have the right chromosomes in the bag and return.

 1. Create a punnet square for each of the crosses, using your parents.
 (You’ll have a square for hair color, eye color, and hemophilia)